 I spent last Thursday afternoon at the Spring Hill Farmer’s Market.
 It’s a small but growing farmer’s market in our town.
 Merchants at the market are required to have home grown or homemade goods and live within 15 miles of Spring Hill, TN.
 The emphasis for the market is to keep things local and help our community.
 It was my first time ever selling plants at a farmer’s market and went pretty well for the first time.
 My most popular items were the tomato plants but I also sold some butterfly weed and some herbs.
 I also had a small inventory of ornamental grasses, Japanese maples, viburnums and various other shrubs.
 This week I’ll have some heirloom watermelons at the market.

-seeds for heucheras and hostas in the winter time and growing them under lights and heat until spring.
+Everyday last week I planted another flat of seed including melons and other cucurbits as well as more unique plants like heuchera, hosta, and coleus.
+Obviously the hostas and coleus aren’t native plants but I like them so I’ll grow them!
+Normally folks recommend planting the seeds for heucheras and hostas in the winter time and growing them under lights and heat until spring.
 I found the seed in the refrigerator and thought it would be neat to get them going so I did!
-They don't usually come true to the parent plant but I'd like to work on propagating and perhaps developing some new interesting types.
+They don’t usually come true to the parent plant but I’d like to work on propagating and perhaps developing some new interesting types.
 So far I think I only have one hosta germinating but it could take two weeks for most of the seeds to start growing.

 In the mean time while I’ve been doing all these other activities my garden has suffered!
 I have planted out several tomatoes and peppers as well as seed for cucumbers and melons but the garden is getting weedy.
 The potatoes look great so far and I can’t wait to see what kind of harvest we’ll be able to get from them.
 There’s a lot to do.